—-Envelope or a letter’s address block:

 —-#1) Traditionally former presidents go back to the form of address to which they were entitled prior to taking office.
 For example, in retirment Dwight Eisenhower was correctly addressed as General (Full name) on the envelope and as Dear General (Surname) in the salutation.
 After Harry Truman left the presidency he directed others to address him as Mr. Truman.

-—-—-For more on this traditional form of address, see the first post Is a Former President Addressed as President (Name)?
+—-—-For more on this traditional form of address, see the next post Is a Former President Addressed as President (Name)?

 How to Address a Former President